khalidhamza/news-aggregator/README.md

 # News Aggregator Application

+A robust backend application powered by **PHP (Laravel)**, **MySQL**, and **Docker**, designed to aggregate and unify news articles from multiple trusted sources into a single, centralized API.

+This application seamlessly integrates with **NewsAPI**, **The Guardian**, and **The New York Times**, fetching and normalizing articles in real time.
+It provides a consistent data structure and easy access through a RESTful API, making it ideal for analytics, content aggregation, or news-based applications.

-A backend application powered by PHP (Laravel), MySQL, and Docker.
-This guide helps you get started quickly using Docker.
+This guide will help you quickly set up, run, and explore the News Aggregator application using Docker.

 ---
 ## Prerequisites